 With the Smyril Line ferry, you can bring your own car, which will cost you between €200 and €450.
 This is the price for a car + one person.
 The price depends on the season.

-This can save you a lot of costs, as renting a car in Iceland can add up high.
-Just be aware that driving your own car in Iceland can cause some damage to your car, from gravel roads or sandstorms.
+This can save you a lot of costs, as renting a car in Iceland can add up quickly.
+Just be aware that driving your own car in Iceland can cause some damage to your car from gravel roads or sandstorms.

 Renting a car